modanhan/bullethellx-modding/docs/publishing.md

 - The upload process should begin now, note this can take a few seconds.

-- If this is successful, the menu item should now say "Update Steam Item" and a Steam page should open up allowing you to view your mod and edit its details.
+- If this is successful, the menu item should now say "Update Steam Item" and a Steam page should open up allowing you to view your mod and edit its details (edit the name, description, upload a preview image, etc.).

 !!! success
     Congratulations!
 Your item is now uploaded to Steam.